Labels

 1. Puree the melon in a food processor or blender until smooth.

-3. Chill the mixture in the refrigerator for 1 hour.
+4. Stir in the reserved pulp and vodka, then chill the mixture in the refrigerator for 1 hour.

-4. Churn in an ice cream maker until slushy.
+5. Churn in an ice cream maker until slushy.

-5. Transfer to an airtight container and freeze for 24 to 48 hours to cure.
+6. Transfer to an airtight container and freeze for 24 to 48 hours to cure.

-Recipe from Alton Brown.
+Recipe mildly modified from Alton Brown.

 Peach ice cream